 Chaitanya Velhal started our training when we barely had 100 days for the event to start.
 As a coach, he also agreed to be a crew member for the race.
 So it was a bonus package for us and his experience boosted our confidence to a higher level.

-First Simulation ride
+First Simulation ride before race across austria

-As part of training of the riders for the event and better co-ordination with the crew members, two simulation rides were planned in the terrain similar to that of the event.
+As part of the training of the riders for the event and better co-ordination with the crew members, two simulation rides were planned in the terrain similar to that of the event.
 The first simulation ride was scheduled on 27-28 May 2017 with an aim to cover 600 km with total elevation gain of 24000 feet in 24 hours.

 The route was from Pune – Lavasa City – Pune – Mahabaleshwar – Medha Ghat – Mahabaleshwar – Pune – Lonavala – Bhor Ghat – Lonavala – Tiger Hill – Lonavala – Pune.
 The weather was hot with the sun blazing in the peak of the summers and the riders confronted the notorious traffic jam of Mahabaleshwar, but came out of it with sweat dripping but spirits high.
 We were successful in completing the simulation ride as per plan with adequate learning experience for the riders, crew and the co-ordination aspects for both of them.

-Second simulation ride
+Second simulation ride before race across austria

 The second simulation ride was planned on 08-09 July 2017 with an aim to cover 850 km with total elevation gain of about 40,000 feet in 35 hours.
 The route was from Pune – Lonavala – Khapoli – Lonavala – Pune – Mahabaleshwar – Medha Ghat – Mahabaleshwar – Pune – Lavasa City – Pune – Lonavala – Khapoli – Chowk – Bhor Ghat – Lonavala – Pune – Lavasa City – Pune.